MrTambourineSLO/SasoHighlightedSearch-Edge/README.md

 To change your preferred search engine in context menu, click the white on blue looking glass icon in browser action area, select your preferred option and submit.

+This plugin is essentially a fork of my [chrome plugin](https://github.com/MrTambourineSLO/SasoHighlightedSearch).
+Only things changed are those scaffolded by MS Edge Extension Toolkit and some minor changes I made to replace unsupported APIs (e.g. I had to replace chrome.storage.sync with local storage and other minor tweaks).
 ## Credits
 All code, unless otherwise stated in code comments was written by me.